;Gardening Myths and Misconceptions Debunked Scroll to top

 7. Myth: Bigger Pots Mean Bigger Plants

 Fact: Many gardeners believe that the larger the pot, the bigger the plant will grow.
 However, this is not entirely true.
 While a bigger pot can give your plants more room to grow, choosing the right pot size for the plant is essential.
-Plants that are in a pot that is too big will use too much energy growing roots instead of focusing on producing flowers or fruits.
+Plants in a pot that is too big will use too much energy growing roots rather than focusing on producing flowers or fruits.
 Choose a pot that is the right size for the plant, and you’ll see healthier and more productive plants.

 If you have any questions about the best size for your planter, Planter Resource has the answer.
-We have varying size ranges for all of our products.
-Chances are, you are bound to find the best fit with one of our planters
+We offer a range of sizes for all of our products.
+Chances are, you’ll find the best fit with one of our planters.

 8. Myth: All Bugs Are Bad